trueheart78/trueheart78.com/resume.md

 I have a lot of gifs in my Dropbox, so I wanted a simpler way to get a publicly viewable URL.
 It connects to Dropbox’s api and creates a public share, caches that in a key-value store (in said Dropbox), and provides an embeddable URL.
-Great for bypassing HipChat’s 2mb animation limit, as well as for markdown support.
+Great for markdown and BBCode support.

 Originally written in Ruby, now written in Go.